 Some credit cards come with enticing offers, such as cash rewards or airline miles.
 However, those rewards are sometimes offset by high annual fees.
 Depending on the type of credit card you have, you could end up paying hundreds a year just for the privilege of carrying the card.

 Luckily, there are many credit cards out there that offer valuable rewards and do not charge an annual fee.
-For example, the Chase Freedom Unlimited? card gives you 0% interest on purchases for up to 15 months, a $150 bonus after you spend $500 in the first three months after opening a card, and unlimited 1.5% cash back on every purchase you make.
+For example, the Chase Freedom Unlimited® card gives you 0% intro APR for 15 months from account opening on new purchases and balance transfers.
+After that 15-month period ends, a variable APR of 16.49% - 25.24% applies.
+You can also earn a $150 bonus after you spend $500 on purchases in your first 3 months from account opening.
+Enjoy unlimited 1.5% cash back on all purchases with this card.

 Before applying for a new account, make sure you shop around and compare offers from multiple credit card companies to ensure you get the best deal.